 Once the gold rushes were over, Alaskans returned their attention to more traditional industries such as fishing.
 But all that changed when World War II broke out.
 Alaska’s strategic position near the west coast of America made it a valuable asset, with Brigadier General William Mitchell, considered the father of the US Air Force, saying: "He who holds Alaska will hold the world."

 Due to its part in World War II, Alaska was transformed.
 Wartime construction had brought railways, telephone lines, highways, and oil pipelines to the region.
 Between 1940 and 1950, Alaska’s population swelled from 72,000 to 129,000.
-All of these factors, combined with its statehood in 1959, meant its economy boomed during the 1960s.
+These factors, combined with its statehood in 1959, saw its economy boom during the 1960s.
 Even a devastating earthquake in 1964 triggered mass reconstruction rather than recession – and more luck was on its way.